 We have been heavily involved with Haven since their inaugural trip to Haiti which took place in 2009, one year before the massive earthquake which devastated the country.
 Gerry Halpenny, partner and head of M&A, participated in the first week long building project.
 Since then our partnership with this worthy charity has grown.

 Each year we send at least one volunteer to Haiti to participate in the annual Build Week.
 The firm covers the cost of the trip and we ask the volunteer/s to raise additional funds for Haven Projects.
-Saadi Siddiky from our EU, Competition and Regulated Markets team travelled to Haiti in April and has been busy organising some excellent fundraising activities including a comedy night at the Laughter Lounge.
+Saadi Siddiky from our EU, Competition and Regulated Markets team travelled to Haiti in April.
+Prior to his departure he organised some excellent fundraising activities including a comedy night at the Laughter Lounge.

 The Firm has supported Dress for Success Dublin since its inception in 2011 through pro-bono legal services.